cmadland/web-hub/pages/06.presentations/03.candidacy/deckset.md

 # Purpose

 > The purpose of this research is to investigate current approaches to assessment among higher education instructors and the impacts of those on learners.

+^so, I would like to investigate this misalignment, beginning with understanding instructors foundational beliefs about assessment practices in higher education or their approaches to assessment, and then exploring how those beliefs impact learner experiences.

 ---